Causes of Houston Motorcycle Accidents

 Houston Motorcycle Accident Hot Spots

 By plotting CRIS data on a map of Houston, we can visualize where Houston motorcycle accidents happen.
 To start, they happen everywhere.
 You cannot ride a motorcycle anywhere in Houston without riding on or near a road where a rider has crashed and suffered injuries.
 With that being said, Houston also features some notable hot spots, where multiple motorcycle accidents happened in a single year.
+These areas include:

 - The vicinity of the I-45 and I-69 interchange, where no fewer than eight motorcycle accidents occurred in a single year, all involving at least possible injuries.